connorwade/connorwade.github.io/src/content/blog/js-state-management-part-1.md

 It's definitely possible to do this without the use of in-memory state like we're doing here, but this defines a rigid local reactivity to build around.

+You may also wonder what the advantage of defining this seperate context even is.
+So far, what we've built is about as effective as just defining a state variable and just updating it when we write functions.
+As we go along, we will introduce more logic that will make encapsulation nicer.
+For now, you just have to trust me.

-We'll stop here for now, but next time we'll discuss building context stores similar to React's or Svelte's to share page state and site state across the client.
+Next time we'll discuss building context stores similar to React's or Svelte's to share page state and site state across the client.